lukeFalsina/learnDCL/README.md

 maintainability of the code.

-For this experiment, we will give you a *toy application* to play with, and we will ask you to implement several additional functionality (again, all the details later).
-Note: Even if the application is not a real, full-fledge Android app, we ask you to treat such app as it were your most successful app on the Google official app store, with millions of users!
+For this experiment, we will give you a *toy application* to play with, and we will ask you to implement several additional functionalities (again, all the details later).
+Note: Even if the application is not a real, full-fledge Android app, we ask you to treat such app as if it would be your most successful app on the Google official app store, with millions of users!

 Again, *you will play with a toy example, but, for the purpose of this